gammahazard/ore-app-mac/README.md

 Welcome to the source code repository for the Ore CPU Miner App for macOS.
 This app is designed to make mining with your CPU using the Ore CLI more user-friendly.

-*Currently transfer is not functioning, please import your private key to a solana wallet in order to transfer or use cli commands from your terminal!*

 ## Requirements